 2.1 World Cafés

-Two Worl Cafés were conducted with 42 individuals (aged 18-56; 32 female and 10 male).
+Two World Cafés were conducted with 42 individuals (aged 18-56; 32 female and 10 male).
 The first World Café comprised 30 alcohol professionals, who were identified as anyone regularly working with alcohol use problems.
 This inclusion criterion was purposefully lenient to include jobs such as alcohol counsellors, university health officers, stewards and other roles.
 The second World Café involved 12 members of the general public who did not work regularly with alcohol or have current alcohol use problems.

 Participants accessed information and consent forms online in advance.
 The professional World Café had five tables and the general public World Café had three.
 Each table was asked to choose a facilitator from their group to mediate the discussions (Lamont, et al, 2018).
 There were three rounds of discussion, lasting 15 minutes each.
 The first round focused on a vignette of either ambiguous acceptable/problematic drinking or explicit alcohol problems, followed by two rounds where each table was provided with one of four key questions to discuss: